AS Insititution & Audience Newspapers

 researchers from Cardiff University to analyse stories printed in The Guardian and three other national dailies during two one-week periods.
 The result?
 A staggering 60% of these quality-print stories consisted wholly or mainly of wire copy and/or PR

+material.
 In other words, press releases or unchecked stories from agency journalists were forming the bulk of the domestic ‘news’ in print.
 Of the four papers analysed, The Guardian had the lowest percentage, but it was still more than 50%.9 Davies refers to this ‘copy and paste’ reporting style as churnalism.
 Is there any wonder that many readers would trust Joe or Joanna Public’s account of an event, over a ‘report’ filed by an overworked and underpaid ‘churnalist’?

 READ THIS: